Gustav Conrad Bauer: Professional career

 At the beginning of his professional employment, Bauer applied for a civil service position as a schoolteacher but became a private tutor from 1845 to 1853 in the royal house of Prince Mihail Sturdza and his successor Prince Grigore Alexandru Ghica in what is now Rumania.
-In 1857 Bauer spent three months in England and upon his return to Germany became a Privatdozent for the Mathematics Faculty of the Ludwig Maximilian University of Munich.
+In 1857 Bauer spent three months in England and upon his return to Germany became a Privatdozent for the Mathematics Faculty of the Ludwig-Maximilians-Universität München.
 There he received his Habilitation and became in 1865 professor extraordinarius, in 1869 professor ordinarius, and in 1900 professor emeritus.

 Bauer's mathematical research dealt with algebra, geometric problems, spherical harmonics, the gamma function, and generalized continued fractions.
 In 1871 Bauer was elected a full member of the Bayerische Akademie der Wissenschaften.
 In 1884 he was elected a member of the Academy of Sciences Leopoldina.
 His doctoral students include Heinrich Burkhardt, Eduard Ritter von Weber, and Christian August Vogler.